FAQs – Camps and Classes

 Parents are asked to drop off and pick up their campers door side where Staff will escort them to their camps.
 Should parents/guardians need to come in, they are asked to wear masks while in the building.

 What is DreamWrights’ early drop-off/late pick-up policy?

 A late fee of $5.00 per 15 minutes will be charged for late pick-ups.
-We kindly ask that parents/guardians call ahead if they are going to be late for pick-up, as appropriate arrangements will need to be made with DreamWrights staff.
+We kindly ask that parents/guardians call ahead if they will be late for pick-up, as appropriate arrangements will need to be made with DreamWrights staff.

-What does camp tuition cover?
+What does tuition cover?
 Are there scholarship options?

 What happens if I need to withdraw my camper?
 Do you offer refunds?

-We offer 100% refunds within 30 days of camp/class start date and 50% within 2 weeks of start date.
-No refund is offered if you withdraw from a camp less than 2 weeks before start date (including during the camp).
+We offer 100% refunds up until 30 days prior to the camp/class start date and 50% up until 2 weeks (14 days) prior to the start date.
+No refund is offered if you withdraw from a class or camp less than 2 weeks before start date (including during the camp or class term).
 If DreamWrights cancels a class/camp due to low enrollment, a full refund will be given.